techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Security/Symmetric Encryption.md

 ##  Learning/Reflection

 I found this excercise unexpectedly fun but also frustrating as I have no experience with decrypting.
 It was interesting to note the vast amount of tools out there to encrypt and decrypt information.
+It was challenging to think through the whole assignment and difficult to complete it with people you don't know well, and certainly not on individual level.